-- An execution times out after 10s.
-Contact us for an increase (up to 30 seconds).
+An execution times out after 10s.
+Request an increase.

-- 128 MB of RAM for each execution.
-Contact us for increase (up to 1 GB/execution).
+128 MB of RAM for each execution.
+Request an increase.

 /tmpcan be written to.
 It has a 512 MB storage limit.